paradigmadigital/ansible-openstack-vcenter/README.md

 service libvirt-bin start
 ```
 #### Alternative 1: Build the appliance
-Create vcenter machine as a KVM virtual machine (Ubuntu 14.04) in compute node with two network interfaces attached to ose and osm bridges.
+Create vcenter machine as a KVM virtual machine (Debian Stretch) in compute node with two network interfaces attached to ose and osm bridges.
 Stop libvirtd, copy the configuration openstack-vcenter.xml in /etc/libvirt/qemu/openstack-vcenter.xml and create disks this way.
 ```
 sudo su -
 service libvirt-bin stop